"When I see thy heavens, the work of thy fingers, the moon and stars, which thou hast established; What is man...."

 God is a God of mercy.
 Because God has made me spiritually alive, I can finally realize I am a sinner and that I can do nothing to earn God's favor by any good works I do.
 I can only cast my whole self upon God.
 I can only rely completely on His mercy, and His provision for sinners.
 This provision for sinners is the Lord Jesus Himself.
 This Jesus is the only one who can take away sins because He died in the place of those who are lost and are under the Divine sentence of death (Romans 6:23).
-He, (the Lord Jesus), and only He ". . . is able also to save to the uttermost those who come to God through Him" (Heb.
-7:25).
+He, (the Lord Jesus), and only He ". . . is able also to save to the uttermost those who come to God through Him" (Hebrews 7:25).

 God alone is the originator of, author of, and giver of eternal life to those who believe on or "toward" (not merely about) the Lord Jesus.

 It is absolutely impossible for anyone to seek God unless the Father draws that person to His Son (John 6:44).
 This is why "faith toward our Lord Jesus Christ" is an actual evidence (Hebrews 12:1) that I, an undeserving sinner, have been spiritually 'made alive' (Ephesians 2:1 & 5) and have received spiritual life in Christ Jesus the Lord.
-It is the evidence that I have been given a vital link with God and am one of His children.
+It is the evidence that I have been given a vital link with God and have become one of His children.
 Any faith in the Lord Jesus that originates in my human mind is not the cause of my salvation.
 The Lord Jesus is the cause of my belief and my salvation.
 And He has given us the faith to truly believe on Him and enjoy the gift of eternal life in Christ.